 - Choose a unique topic.
-If you need to pick a topic, don't use common subjects like "my trip to XYZ country," "my winning sports season," "my political views," or even the death of someone close to you.
-Be focused and specific.
-For example, write about a single experience that profoundly affected you.
+Try to avoid common subjects like "my trip to XYZ country," "my winning sports season," "my political views," or even the death of someone close to you, unless you can write about it from a unique angle.
+For example, you might write about a single experience during your trip to XYZ country that profoundly affected you.
 Or a failure that taught you something important.
 A unique personal story can speak volumes about you.

 - Be honest.
-Don't make it an exercise in creative writing in order to stand out.
+Don't make your essay an exercise in creative writing in order to stand out.
 And above all, don't get someone to write it for you.
-Show admissions officers who you are, not who you wish you were.
+Show admission officers who you are, not who you wish you were.

 - Use words you know.
 Using words you don't know will only make you sound less like yourself.

 - Get a second opinion.
 Have one or two people—perhaps a teacher or your school counselor—review your essay.
 Does the essay ring true to them?
 Does the language sound like you?
 Did they find any parts of it unclear or difficult to understand?